Running for office is not easy work. But surely the hardest part about running for a campaign is asking for help.

 Salem NH 03079

-- Contribution must be made from your own fund; funds must not be provided to you by another person or entity for the purpose of making this contribution.
+- Contributions must be made from your own fund; funds must not be provided to you by another person or entity for the purpose of making this contribution.

 - You must be at least eighteen years old.

-- All donations greater than $25 will be reported to the NH Secretary of State.
+- All donations greater than $200 must be reported to the NH Secretary of State by name.

 - Political contributions are not deductible for income tax purposes.

-- The maximum aggregate contribution on a cumulative basis is $2,000 per election cycle per contributor ($1,000 USD for the primary + $1,000 USD for the general).
+- The maximum contribution is $5,000 per contributor.
 Husband and wife can be considered as separate contributors.

-State Law (RSA 664:6) requires the following information from all donors.
-If you are making a donation other than through ActBlue, please fill in this information.
+*State Law (RSA 664:6) requires the following information from all donors for contributions over $200 per election.
+If you are making a donation other than through ActBlue, please provide: Your name, address, occupation including official job title, the name of your employer, the city or town of your principal place of business.